eliotstock/stake/README.md

 # How to build an Ethereum staking machine

+These instructions are up to date wrt the following releases.

+* `nethermind` 1.18.2
+* `lighthouse` 4.2.0
+* `mev-boost` 1.5.0

 ## Initial host setup

 1. (Optional) Update the firmware in your router, factory reset, reconfigure.
 1. Grab an Intel NUC.
+Mine is a i5-1135G7, 4 cores.
 1. Set the machine to restart after a power failure.
     1. `F2` during boot to get into BIOS settings
     1. Power > Secondary power settings